maxedahlgren/maxedah-com/src/links.md

 [A Collection of Unmitigated Pedantry](https://acoup.blog) - A look at history and popular culture

+[Dead Language Society](https://www.deadlanguagesociety.com/) - A tour through the history of the English language and its relatives

 [E. W. Dijkstra Archive](https://cs.utexas.edu/~EWD/welcome.html) - The manuscripts of Edsger W. Dijkstra

 [Hot Rails](https://hotrails.net/) - Regional fast-rail for Australia